Back to home page

 Published by Cooee Concepts Pty.
 Ltd.

 With over 400 pages (11 on Joe 90), more than 3000 black & white photographs, and a buyers' price guide, this cannot be recommended highly enough.
-Now we just need a reprint in a couple of years time when the current merchandising spree ends...
+Dennis recently published a CD-ROM version of the first part of the book, completely updated and revised.
+Just waiting for volume two now Dennis...

 Printed in Australia, 404 pages, £19.95 + £5.95 P&P.